PabloCorcho/PabloCorcho.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: cv_pcorcho.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Here’s a snapshot of my academic journey so far -- covering my research activities, collaborations, and technical contributions to astrophysics (click on the top-right icon for the full pdf version).
 toc:
   sidebar: left
 ---